-If the district does not have any private schools within the district, check the box at the top of the screen to indicate this and move to the next page.
+If the district does not have any private schools, verify the checkbox indicating the district does not have any private schools has been checked on the Private Schools Consultation page and move on to next page.

 Use this section to list each private school in the district that indicated that they do not wish to participate in the Title II-A Program.